trackdayr/docs/src/pages/notify-lap-set.md

 ---
 ## Description

-Notify the database of a lab being set.
+Notify the database of a lap being set.

 ## Endpoint